gaysianthirdspace/g3s-site/content/meetups.md

 ## Regional Chapters
 {{< /anchor >}}

-We have regional chapters of various sizes in several North American regions.
-To get in contact with a regional chapter, please send us a message at our [contact page](/contact/) and we'll connect you with the contact person for the chapter:
+We hold meetups more often in our North American regional chapters.
+To get connected with a regional chapter, please send us a message at our [contact page](/contact/), and we'll connect you with the contact person for the chapter:

 - Los Angeles Metropolitan Area
 - San Francisco Bay Area
 - Toronto/Eastern Canada
 - Boston

+If you aren't near any of our regional chapters, check out our [online community](/programs/)!

 {{< anchor partners >}}
 ## Partner Organizations